anhkhoadx/ProximalAPI-Docs/README.md

 The Wireless Registry Proximal API allows the association of content to wireless ID strings and the subsequent retrieval of this content.
 Wireless devices generally detect Wireless Names and Hardware IDs around them in a range of combinations.
 These signals vary from Wi-Fi Names, Bluetooth names, and MAC addresses, to iBeacon IDs and a number of similar wireless expressions and IDs to come via new technologies and standards.
 The Proximal API outlined here is the first open API that allows any device to both create and retrieve associations to any signal, while at the same time respecting an industry approved opt-out mechanism, and enabling the full control of associated content by the registered owners of the signals involved.

-**The API outlined below is V2.0, with V3.0 to be released to the private test partners in mid-April, 2014.
+**The API outlined below is V2.0, with V3.0 to be released to private test partners in mid-April, 2014.
 V3 will be the full REST version scheduled for public launch on May 05, 2014.
 At this time a developer portal will also be available on the main WirelessRegistry.com website.**

 The Proximal API makes use of several concepts, that are defined below.